tristanbrown/development/workflows/ai_assisted_coding.md

   - Unsustainable with large, interconnected codebases
 - Historical context can get out of date
 - Juggles several different chats for each task
+- Highest risk of premature architectural convergence (may miss better designs if I lock in too early)

 #### Use-Cases
 - Works well for isolated changes, single files